 Questions stir our curiosity and help us appreciate the significance of answers, but that is only the means of education.
 The goal of education must be love.
 If we do not love, we show that we have never truly understood the object of our studies.

-Created with an image by swisshippo - "Westminster abbey"
+Created with images by swisshippo - "Westminster abbey"